2010 | 2011 | 2012 | 2013 | 2014

 Dec.
 21 - Wrestling is added to WJU's athletic program.

-March 7 - The Board of Directors announced that Rev. James J. Fleming, S.J. will become the institutions 10th president effective July 1, 2013.
+March 7 - The Board of Trustees announced that Rev. James J. Fleming, S.J. will become the institutions 10th president effective July 1, 2013.

 April 3 - President Beyer announced that the WJU Physical Therapy Department will move from the McDonough Center to the Stone Center in downtown Wheeling.